MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_1.md

 ### JavaScriptmas 2022 - Week 1

 Tis the season to be coding!
-JavaScriptmas time is here!
+JavaScriptmas time is here again!

 JavaScriptmas is a FREE annual festive coding event hosted by the online coding school [Scrimba](https://scrimba.com/).